LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-classes/model-class.rst.txt

 handling out of our controller classes and into a model class.
 As we discussed on the previous page, the controller class is not responsible for holding data.

-In ``coding-events``, we'll remove the HashMap data from ``EventController`` and create a proper Java class to deal with event items.
-We'll then update our controller methods to take advantage of the new model and it's properties, rather than the strings stored in the HashMap.
+In ``coding-events``, we'll remove the ArrayList data from ``EventController`` and create a proper Java class to deal with event items.
+We'll then update our controller methods to take advantage of the new model and it's properties, rather than the strings stored in the list.
 Lastly, because the controller is updating, the template variables it relies upon will also need to change to reflect the model properties.